Visnes/deckthemes-nightflare/README.md

 4. Move the folder NightFlare.profile to ~/homebrew/themes
 5. Go back into Gaming Mode
 6. Open CSS Loader in Decky
-7. Settings
+7. Scroll to the bottom and click Refresh
-8. Profiles
+8. Scroll to the top and you should see NightFlare in "Select Profile"
-9. Select NightFlare
+10. Select NightFlare

 # Screenshots
 <img width="400" height="250" alt="Screenshot 1" src="https://github.com/user-attachments/assets/1d6fa497-1ae1-4bd0-8d58-12f33dde8448" />